 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Research has suggested that various supplements — including vitamins, omega-3 fatty acids, and herbal remedies — may help relieve the symptoms of anxiety.
-We list the best 10, as well the evidence supporting them, here.
+Research suggests that various supplements, including vitamins, omega-3 fatty acids, and herbal remedies, may help relieve the symptoms of anxiety.

-Anxiety can come in many forms.
+Anxiety can take many forms.
 It can cause worry, unease, fear, or panic.

-Research into the link between anxiety and vitamin D has produced mixed results, so further studies are needed to understand the link.
+However, research into the link between anxiety and vitamin D has produced mixed results, so further studies are necessary to explore the connection.

-The body makes vitamin D when the skin is exposed to sunlight.
-People can get more vitamin D by spending more time in the sun, eating foods rich in vitamin D — the main source being fatty fish such as salmon and mackerel — or taking vitamin D supplements.
+The body makes vitamin D as a result of the skin’s exposure to sunlight.
+People can get more vitamin D by spending more time in the sun, eating foods rich in vitamin D — the main source being oily fish, such as salmon and mackerel — or taking vitamin D supplements.

-- A 2018 study found that people who ate foods high in B vitamins — in this case, yeast based spreads such as Marmite and Vegemite — had better anxiety and stress scores than people who did not.
-This was more pronounced for spreads fortified with vitamin B-12.
+Moreover, a 2018 study found that people who ate foods high in B vitamins — in this case, yeast-based spreads, such as Marmite and Vegemite — had better anxiety and stress scores than people who did not.
+This was more pronounced for spreads fortified with vitamin B12.